In praise of ROS

 ROS has excellent step-by-step tutorials on its website.
 You have to first install it.
 There are different distributions and it might be confusing for the first time to select which one.
 Install the newest LTS distro (currently, the newest is ROS Melodic).
 After installing, learn to create a catkin package and write a simple publisher/subscriber.

 5. ROS for embedded computer vision

-If you need third-party libraries in your ROS nodes, build them from source with customized flags that describes your hardware (example).
+- If you need third-party libraries in your ROS nodes, build them from source with customized flags that describe your hardware (example).
 Then link them to your ROS node with Cmake.
 Using pre-built binaries doesn’t guarantee the full utilization of your resources.

 6. What if I need to communicate with a non-ROS device?